jsntv200/radiant-heroku_sass-extension/README.md

     $ bundle install

-The config.ru that ships with Radiant also causes issues on Heroku so either delete it or ignore it before an initial git commit.
-IF your app return 404 errors for your javacript or images then the issue is the config.ru file.
+The config.ru that ships with Radiant also causes issues on Heroku so either delete or ignore it before an initial git commit.
+If your app returns 404 errors when requesting your javacript or images then the issue is the probably the config.ru file.

-Also ignore generated assets during development so they don't get deployed to Heroku.
-Ass the following to your .gitignore :
+You can also ignore generated assets during development so they don't get deployed to Heroku.
+Add the following to your .gitignore :

     public/stylesheets/admin
     public/stylesheets/layout